jeonpierre/Azure-Database-Migration/README.md

 Restored through azure portal

-restored to 1 hr prior
+I then restored tbe production database to a period pre-data loss/disaster.
+In this case 1 hr prior.

 New Database name = -restoreddatabasejeanvil